 Contrary to many other marine creatures, shooting from above can yield very beautiful shots.
 The markings on the back of reef mantas are very photogenic and together with the shape of the fins, you can create very dynamic images.

 When shooting close to the surface, I always try to capture the reflection, of the manta on the surface.
 This will help to frame your subject.
-To achieve good reflections ensure your camera is at a shallow angle compare to the surface and the sun is behind you so it will bounce back on the top of your subject and reflects on the water.
-The manta needs to be just underneath the water otherwise you wont get any reflections.
+To achieve good reflections ensure your camera is at a shallow angle compared to the surface and the sun is behind you so it will bounce back on the top of your subject and reflects on the water.
+The manta needs to be just underneath the water otherwise you won’t get any reflections.

 As I mentioned earlier, most of the most popular manta destinations are those where these beautiful animals congregate to feed.
 This is because the number of individuals we can potentially see is huge.
 However, for photographers, this introduces a very difficult problem to deal with: visibility.
 Mantas feed on plankton and if they are feeding in a specific area is because there is plenty of the stuff floating around.
 This will dramatically decrease the visibility and will create a huge amount of backscatter if you use strobes.
 To minimize these problems, shoot using only ambient light and try to stay as shallow as you can to optimize the sunlight.

 It is not unusual to find mantas feeding on the surface, in this case, leave your scuba kit on the boat and jump only with your snorkel.
 You can also ditch your strobes and arms.
 As I said, ambient light always works better when swimming in plankton-rich waters and your rig will be much more streamlined giving you a better chance to stay with the mantas.
-Increase the camera ISO, and get as close as you can to the manta to get sharper shots..
+Increase the camera ISO, and get as close as you can to the manta to get sharper shots.

-Remember that if you decide to us strobe and your subject is further away than a couple of meters, they will only illuminate the water and the plankton in it, and not the manta.
+Remember that if you decide to use strobe and your subject is further away than a couple of meters, they will only illuminate the water and the plankton in it, and not the manta.

-As any other marine animal, mantas need regular cleaning to get rid of parasites and dead skin from their body, gills and mouth.
+Like any other marine animal, mantas need regular cleaning to get rid of parasites and dead skin from their body, gills and mouth.
 This is done by smaller fish at specific points along the reef called cleaning stations.

 Places such as Manta Alley in Komodo or the Socorro Islands in Mexico offer reliable encounters with mantas and often less plankton in the water allowing us to photograph them without the problem of backscatter.